bytefish/bytefish.de/blog/sql_server_2019_graph_database.md

 The Graph model is heavily based on the Neo4j Flight Database example by [Nicole White].

-### The final application ###
+### The Final Application ###

-We will we writing a small Web application, that uses [vis.js] for rendering a Graph in SQL Server 2019:
+We will be writing a small Web application, that uses [vis.js] for rendering a Graph Schema stored in the SQL Server 2019:

 <div style="display:flex; align-items:center; justify-content:center;">
     <a href="/static/images/blog/sql_server_2019_graph_database/graph.jpg">